 Certified victim advocates are trained to assist victims of sexual misconduct and will speak with the student confidentially as the student considers options.
 They can help a student identify other sources of emotional and physical support.
 They can provide counseling and also assist the student in understanding the student's rights and reporting options.
 The University encourages all students who believe they may have been victims of sexual misconduct to contact RVAP and seek the assistance of an advocate.

 b.
 Academic and housing accommodations; interim actions to protect students.
-A student who believes he or she has been the victim of sexual misconduct, as well as a student who has been accused of sexual misconduct, may contact the Sexual Misconduct Response Coordinator at(319) 335-6200 to request any of the following, when related to the incident or accusation of sexual misconduct:
+A student who has reported being the victim of sexual misconduct, as well as a student who has been accused of sexual misconduct, may contact the Office of the Sexual Misconduct Response Coordinator at(319-335-6200 to request any of the following, when related to the incident or accusation of sexual misconduct:

-(2) assistance in exploring alternative housing off campus
+(2) assistance in exploring alternative housing off campus;

-(3) assistance in securing a transfer of class sections
+(3) assistance in securing a transfer of class sections;

-(4) assistance in arranging incompletes, leaves, or withdrawal
+(4) assistance in arranging incompletes, leaves, or withdrawal;

-(5) issuance of a no-contact directive if the University determines that continued contact between a student who has made a complaint, a student who has been accused of sexual misconduct, and/or a witness would be detrimental to any of the parties' welfare
+(5) issuance of a no-contact directive if the University determines that continued contact between a student who has made a complaint, a student who has been accused of sexual misconduct, and/or a witness would be detrimental to any of the parties' welfare;

 (6) other interim actions, when necessary to protect student welfare, such as interim suspensions.

 c.
 Protection against retaliation.
 The University of Iowa prohibits retaliatory action against any person making a complaint of sexual misconduct or against any person cooperating in the investigation of any charge of sexual misconduct (see II-11 Anti-Retaliation).
 This includes any form of intimidation, threats, or harassment.
 Acts of retaliation constitute a violation of University policy and of the Code of Student Life and will result in disciplinary action.
-Retaliation should be reported to the Sexual Misconduct Response Coordinator.
+Retaliation should be reported to the Office of the Sexual Misconduct Response Coordinator.